 In terms of size, the Port possesses one of the smallest footprints our team has seen in streaming products.
 It only measures in at 1.61 x 5.43 x 5.43 and weighs in at 1.04 pounds.

-In a battle where lighter weight and smaller size is an advantage, the Port is definitely our team’s choice for a smaller room.
+In a battle where lighter weight and smaller size is an advantage, the Port is definitely our team’s choice for a smaller room and Connect for the whole housenexperience.
 This design is also useful if you need to stack them.
 Many users need to save even more space, so stacking them on a bookshelf is a great way to do so.

 While still small, the new Sonos Connect, has a larger profile than the Port, measuring in at 8.15 x 7.28 x 3.5 and weighs in at 5.06 pounds.
 It’s not bigger by much and is still considered small, but the Sonos Connect clearly takes up more space.